TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyexpat.rst

 .. data:: XML_CTYPE_CHOICE
    :noindex:

-   The named element allows a choice from a number of options; this is used for content models such as ``(A | B | C)``.
+   The named element allows a choice kutoka a number of options; this is used for content models such as ``(A | B | C)``.